Garuda di Dadaku: Production

 Garuda di Dadaku was directed by Ifa Isfansyah.
-It was his first feature film; he had had previously produced and directed several short films.
-The director had played football as a child, which may have played a role in the film's production.
+It was his first feature film, while he had previously produced and directed several short ones.
+Isfansyah had played football as a child, which played a role in the film's production.
 Salman Aristo was approached by producer Shanty Harmayn to write the screenplay, a task which he accepted.

 Production took more than six months.
 Twelve-year-old Emir Mahira was cast in the lead role of Bayu after his football skills impressed the crew.
-Ifa found working with children difficult, as they often did not listen to directions.
-He began letting the children act naturally, and found the results "moving".
-In an interview with The Jakarta Post, he recalled that he "realized this film belonged to them.
+Isfansyah found working with children difficult, as they often did not listen to directions.
+He began letting the children act naturally and found the results "moving".
+In an interview with The Jakarta Post, Isfansyah stated: "realized this film belonged to them.
 This is their world, and we, the adults, are like the keepers."

-The Indonesian band Netral provided the film with its titular song, also entitled "Garuda di Dadaku"; the song was adapted from "Apuse", a regional song in Papua.
-Musical arrangement was handled by husband and wife team Wong Askan and Titi Sjuman.
+The Indonesian band Netral provided the film with its titular song, "Garuda di Dadaku", which was adapted from "Apuse", a traditional Papua folk song.
+Musical arrangement was handled by a couple of husband and wife named Wong Askan and Titi Sjuman.

 Release and reception

-Garuda di Dadaku was released on 18 June 2009, during school holidays.
-It reportedly sold 1.2 million tickets, a large number for the Indonesian film industry.
-In 2010 it was the opening film at the Michel Kinder und Jungen Filmfest, a film festival for children's films in Hamburg, Germany.
+Upon its release on 18 June 2009, Garuda di Dadaku sold 1.2 million tickets, the largest number for the Indonesian film industry.
+In 2010, it was the opening film at the Michel Kinder und Jungen Filmfest, a film festival for children's films in Hamburg, Germany.

 Critical reception of the film was mixed.
 Leila S. Chudori gave Garuda di Dadaku a glowing review in Tempo magazine, writing that it was able to make her, a person generally uninterested in football, enjoy the sport as portrayed on screen; she noted that the film was in the same vein as Bend It Like Beckham (2002).
 The review for Kompas described the film as being "like a meal where all the spices are just right", with good production values, acting, cinematography, and directing.

-Rizal Iwan, writing in The Jakarta Post, found the film's source of conflict unbelievable, as he doubted that a parent would prefer the arts over football; he also found the first half of the film "clunky".
+Rizal Iwan, one of the writers of The Jakarta Post, found the film's source of conflict unbelievable, as he doubted that a parent would prefer the arts over football.
+He also found the first half of the film "clunky".
 However, Iwan found that the remainder of the film flowed well and that Mahira's acting was consistent.
 The review for the Jakarta Globe, written by Marcel Thee, was scathing.
-Thee wrote that the film "feels like a dreary soap opera that doesn't belong on the big screen", with "mechanical" acting, "overdramatic" dialogue, and a "disjointed" narrative.
+Thee wrote that the film "feels like a dreary soap opera that does not belong on the big screen", with "mechanical" acting, "overdramatic" dialogue, and a "disjointed" narrative.

-A sequel, entitled Garuda di Dadaku 2, was released in 2011.
-Directed by Rudy Soedjarwo, it follows Bayu – now a teenager – as he captains the national youth team and deals with personal issues.

 Awards

 Garuda di Dadaku was nominated for three Citra Awards at the 2009 Indonesian Film Festival but did not win any.
-It did, however, win a special jury prize for Best Children's Film.
+However, it won a special jury prize for Best Children's Film.